seanb113/NotAStarbucks_frontend/README.md

 # Local Joe
 Welcome to the Local Joe app, an app to search and favorite local DC coffee shops.
 Visit the backend repo [here](https://github.com/seanb113/LocalJoe_backend).
-Watch the demo [here](https://www.youtube.com/watch?v=cTVPvvqxC2M&t).

 ## Screenshots of App Experience